 With the right policies and safeguards in place, the Belt and Road Initiative has significant potential to help countries work towards achieving the Sustainable Development Goals and the 2030 Agenda.
 An annual investment of \$3 trillion to \$5 trillion is likely to be required to achieve the Sustainable Development Goals.
 The Belt and Road Initiative can play an important part in meeting that requirement.
-The Belt and Road Initiative presents a window in which UN Environment can help countries use Belt and Road investments to achieve the Sustainable Development Goals.
+The Belt and Road Initiative presents a window in which UN Environment Programme can help countries use Belt and Road investments to achieve the Sustainable Development Goals.

-3. UN Environment's Offer
+3. UN Environment Programme's Offer

-UN Environment has the convening power to bring together the wide range of stakeholders to work together to ensure the sustainability of the Belt and Road Initiative.
+UN Environment Programme has the convening power to bring together the wide range of stakeholders to work together to ensure the greening and sustainability of the Belt and Road Initiative.

-UN Environment has a range of expertise and ongoing work streams that can feed into the work of a coalition of stakeholders and simultaneously help address the challenges and opportunities of the Belt and Road Initiative.
-The Economy Division's expertise on sustainable cities, including work on sustainable energy, transportation, waste management, and its work on resources and markets, including expertise in working with the banking, investment and insurance sectors, the Science Division's thematic assessments expertise, the Ecosystems Division's expertise on biodiversity and ecosystems, the Law Division's work on environmental governance and legal frameworks, the Communications advocacy work, and the Policy and Programme's work on other special initiatives such as the Inquiry into the Design of a Sustainable Financial System, can all serve as entry points to engage with both China and Belt and Road partner countries.
+UN Environment Programme has a range of expertise and ongoing work streams that can feed into the work of a coalition of stakeholders and simultaneously help address the challenges and opportunities of the Belt and Road Initiative.
+The Economy Division's expertise on macroeconomic planning, buildings and construction, sustainable infrastructure, sustainable cities, including work on sustainable energy, transportation, waste management, and its work on resources and markets, including expertise in working with the banking, investment and insurance sectors, the Science Division's thematic assessments expertise , the Ecosystems Division's expertise on biodiversity and ecosystems, the Law Division's work on environmental governance and legal frameworks, the Communications advocacy work, the private sector engagement work, and the Policy and Programme's work on other special initiatives such as the Inquiry into the Design of a Sustainable Financial System, can all serve as entry points to engage with both China and Belt and Road partner countries.
 The regional and country offices can serve as the conduits for delivering this expertise at the country level, and as sources of information about countries' needs.

-UN Environment's Inclusive Green Economy approach and the Finance Initiative with its emphasis on aligning loans, investments and insurance with sustainable development, provides an effective means of engaging with stakeholders and providing them with the knowledge and tools that can help them create enabling policy environments and enhance capacity for sustainable investments.
-UN Environment has, through the work of the Finance Initiative and the Inquiry, an extensive network of partners ranging from central banks, finance ministries, the banking and insurance sectors whose engagement will be key to delivering a green Belt and Road.
+UN Environment Programme's Inclusive Green Economy approach and the Finance Initiative with its emphasis on aligning loans, investments and insurance with sustainable development, provides an effective means of engaging with stakeholders and providing them with the knowledge and tools that can help them create enabling policy environments and enhance capacity for sustainable investments.
+UN Environment Programme has, through the work of the Finance Initiative and the Inquiry, an extensive network of partners ranging from central banks, finance ministries, the banking and insurance sectors whose engagement will be key to delivering a green Belt and Road.